+For MS-Geography and MS-Cartography/GIS (thesis) degrees: 2-2.5 years.
 For PhD, most students attain dissertator status in 2-3 years, followed by 2-3 years of research and writing.
 Thus, typical time to Ph.D. is 6-7 years after the master's.